bwilli55555/Fort-Lupton-Lumber-Mill/README.md

 ### Phase 3: Integrate & Polish
 - Validate all JSON schemas
-- Create Wix implementation guide
+- Create implementation guide
 - Review content completeness
 - Define SEO elements

 ### Phase 4: Deploy & Finalize
 - Prepare deployment package
-- Create Wix staging site
+- Create staging site
 - Test all functionality
 - Deploy to production
 - Document architecture and maintenance

 ## Getting Started

-This is a content repository for a Wix-based website.
+This is a content repository for a JSON based website.
 To use this content:

 1. **Review** `NOTES.md` for detailed requirements and success criteria
 2. **Examine** `plan.json` for the complete task breakdown